-WISCONSIN: No work in a calcareous fen is authorized by a NWP unless the Wisconsin Department of Natural Resources (WI DNR) has approved a permit for the proposed regulated activity.
-Project proponents must provide evidence of an approved permit to the District.
+WISCONSIN: No work in a calcareous fen is authorized by a NWP unless the Wisconsin Department of Natural Resources (WI DNR) has approved an individual permit for the proposed regulated activity.
+Project proponents must provide evidence of an approved individual permit to the District.